MARINE PROTECTED AREAS IN THE AZORES

 Between 2006 and 2011 , the OSPAR Commission (Convention for the Protection of the Marine Environment of the North-East Atlantic) included 11 Azorean MPAs in its network, with 7 located within the Portuguese EEZ and 4 in the proposed extension area of the continental shelf.
 In 2011, the Azores Marine Park was established for oceanic MPAs, and in 2012, the PNI areas of São Jorge, Terceira, Flores, and Santa Maria were created.
 That same year, the legal framework for nature conservation and biodiversity protection came into force.
 In 2016, with the amendment of Regional Legislative Decree No. 28/2011/A, MPA coverage in the Azores increased from 1% to 4% of the region's maritime area.

-The "Rainbow" MPA, one of the MPAs included, was the first area proposed in PCE in the world to be accepted by OSPAR.
+The "Rainbow" MPA, one of the MPAs included, was the first MPA proposed on the Extended Continental Shelf worldwide to be accepted by OSPAR.

 THE CONDOR SEAMOUNT